-The validation exercise is a requirement of Solvency II.
-The purpose of the validation exercise is to ensure that the internal model provides a realistic and robust assessment of all the material risks faced by the syndicate at the relevant point in time.
-It provides the board with independent assurance that the modelling undertaken appropriately allows for the risks to the business and is compliant with Solvency II tests and standards.
+The validation exercise is a requirement of Solvency UK.
+The purpose of the validation exercise is to ensure that the internal model provides a realistic and robust assessment of all the risks faced by the syndicate at the relevant point in time.
+It provides the board with independent assurance that the modelling undertaken appropriately allows for the risks to the business and is compliant with Solvency UK requirements.